dbt-labs/docs.getdbt.com/website/docs/docs/get-started/dbt-cloud-features.md

 id: "dbt-cloud-features"
 ---

 dbt Cloud is the fastest and most reliable way to deploy dbt.
 Develop, test, schedule, document, and investigate data models all in one web-based UI.
-It comes equipped with turnkey support for scheduling jobs, CI/CD, hosting documentation, monitoring & alerting, and an integrated developer environment (IDE).
+In addition to providing a hosted architecture for running dbt across your organization, dbt Cloud comes equipped with turnkey support for scheduling jobs, CI/CD, hosting documentation, monitoring & alerting, and an integrated developer environment (IDE).

 dbt Cloud's flexible [plans](https://www.getdbt.com/pricing/) and features make it well-suited for data teams of any size &mdash; sign up for your [free 14 day trial](https://www.getdbt.com/signup/)!

 ## dbt Cloud IDE

 The dbt Cloud integrated development environment (IDE) allows you to build, test, run, and version control your dbt projects directly from your browser.
-The IDE is the easiest and most efficient way to develop dbt models, allowing you to write, compile, preview and commit your code all in one user-friendly experience - no command line or multiple windows required!
+The IDE is the easiest and most efficient way to develop dbt models, allowing you to write, compile, preview, and commit your code all in one user-friendly experience - no command line or multiple windows required!
 Anyone can use the IDE, from new dbt developers to seasoned practitioners.

 Learn more about the [dbt Cloud IDE.](/docs/get-started/develop-in-the-cloud)